shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_STAGE 3.md

    - VERBATIM from source when mentioned
    - Null when not mentioned
    - No standardization
+   - For administrative bodies: must contain decision number (e.g., "Advies nr.
+07/2013")

-Non-priority fields: ecli (often null - acceptable), internalDecisionId (constructed in post-processing)
+Non-priority fields: ecli, internalDecisionId (constructed in post-processing)

 ---